neurocode-io/k8s-graceful-shutdown/README.md

 emitted by kubernets.
 The proper way of doing this is to:

 1. Listen to SIGINT, SIGTERM
-2. Upon receiving a signal, place the service in unhealthy mode
+2. Upon receiving a signal, place the service in unhealthy mode (/health route should return a status code 4xx, 5xx)
-3. Add a grace period before shutting down to allow kubernetes load balancer to stop routing traffic to your service
+3. Add a grace period before shutting down to allow kubernetes to take your application off the loadbalancer
 4. Shutdown